Director of Grants, Finance and Contracting

-As the Director of Operations, you will:
+As the Director of Grants, Finance and Contracting, you will:

 - Direct and oversee the agency’s annual operating budget, including drafting annual budget, reviewing monthly actuals, and provide Executive and Board updates.